Schizophrenia: Insights from Psychological Research

 How it works

-Schizophrenia, which occurs in late adulthood, is characterized as a mental health disorder marked by psychotic features, disrupted relationships, and thought processes that disturb a person's mood, thoughts, and behavior.
-It affects approximately 1.1% of the world's population, or about three and a half million Americans (About Schizophrenia, 2018).
-Schizophrenia, a disease that impairs neurocognitive functioning (Snyder, 2013), requires long-term treatment given the varying severity of symptoms across different age groups.
-Affected individuals may suffer from delusions, false beliefs such as being persecuted, and hallucinations that impact all five senses (Snyder, 2013).
+Schizophrenia, a multifaceted mental health disorder, is marked by psychotic features, disrupted interpersonal relationships, and cognitive disturbances that profoundly impact an individual's mood, thoughts, and behaviors.
+This condition affects approximately 1.1% of the global population, translating to about three and a half million Americans (About Schizophrenia, 2018).
+Schizophrenia not only impairs neurocognitive functioning but also necessitates long-term treatment due to the variable severity of its symptoms across different age groups (Snyder, 2013).

 Need a custom essay on the same topic?